GCorbel/minimalist_cms/README.md

 This gem is integrable with any tool.
 It is just a page model with an editor.
 See the section Tool suggested to have some ideas.

+The goal is to use a simple CMS which simply manage pages and use the powerful of rails to manage other part of a website like the contact page, images, etc. It's also good to use the strength of other tool.

 Installation
 ------------